eead-csic-compbio/AlloSHP/README.md

 The most important result files are the 0-based **BED** list of syntenic positions, which will be used in the last step, and the **PDF** dotplot, which requires `gnuplot` in your syste, which must be inspected to assess the quality of the WGA.
-Note that flags -I and -C can be used to tweak the WGA parameters after inspection of the dotplot.
+Note that flags `-I` and `-C` can be used to tweak the WGA parameters after inspection of the dotplot.

-Alternatively, the GSAlign WGA algorithm can be invoked as follows, adding optionally flag -G to adapt the default parameters to your genomes of interest:
+Alternatively, the GSAlign WGA algorithm can be invoked as follows, with flag `-g`:

     ./WGA -A sample_data/Bdis.fna.gz -B sample_data/Bsta.fna.gz -g

+Note that you can change the default GSAlign settings with optional flag `-G`.
+This might be required for your genomes of interest.

 ![whole-genome alignment plot](./pics/Bdis.fna.gz.Bsta.fna.gz_Cgaln_-K11_-BS10000_-X12000_-fc_-cons.dot.png)
 *Figure 1.
 WGA dotplot resulting from Cgaln alignment of two homologous chromosomes.*